R-TF-015-006 Clinical investigation report

 | Tinea corporis | 1F28.Y | 5 |

-A total of 15 HCPs (11 primary care physicians and 4 dermatologists) were recruited in this study.
+A total of 15 healthcare professionals (11 primary care physicians and 4 dermatologists) were recruited and participated in the investigation.

 Duration